contentauth/c2pa-python/README.md

 prv_key = open("path/to/private_key.pem","rb").read()
 ```

-Then create a new `SignerInfo` instance using those keys as follows, specifying the signing algorithm used and optionally a time stamp authority URL:
+Then create a new `SignerInfo` instance using the keys as follows, specifying the signing algorithm used and optionally a time stamp authority URL:

 ```py
 sign_info = c2pa.SignerInfo(certs, priv_key, "es256", "http://timestamp.digicert.com")